hoikit/Tracker/README.md

 # Game Time Tracker

 A web-based application to track time spent playing Valorant and Kovaaks aim trainer.
-This application allows you to start and end timers for gaming sessions, visualize daily trends, and save/load your data in Excel format.
+This application allows you to start and end timers for gaming sessions, visualize daily trends, and save/load your data in a SQLite database.

 ## Features